CCMS-UCSD/MassIVEDocumentation/docs/massivekb.md

 The MassIVE Knowledge Base (MassIVE-KB) is a set of peptide spectral libraries.
 They are distilled from 31TB of human proteomics HCD data.
-Users can peak at the inside of these libraries, browse the source data, and track full provenance of analysis tasks that created these libraries.
+Users can peek at the inside of these libraries, browse the source data, and track full provenance of analysis tasks that created these libraries.

 ## Browsing Libraries

-You can browser MassIVE-KB libraries to explore what is in them, and what is the provenance.
+You can browse MassIVE-KB libraries to explore what is in them, and what is the provenance.
 Here is a view of the status page of a massive-kb library:

 ![](img/massivekb/kb-status.png)